hetalang/heta-compiler/docs/cli-references.md

 ## "heta build" command

-`heta build` runs the compilation of the platform.
+`heta build` runs the compilation of the platform with the default settings.
-It uses the main source file (index) as an initial point to compile the platform.

-The default run of `heta build` (no options set, no configuration file) will do the following:
+The default run of `heta build` (no options set, no `platform.yml` declaration file) will do the following:

-1. Looking for **index.heta** in parent working directory of shell.
+1. Looking for **index.heta** in working directory (current directory for shell).
 2. Running parsing of index.heta file as module of type "heta" and all files (modules) mentioned by `#include` action inside `index.heta`.
 3. If there are compiling errors the file **build.log** will be created in working directory.